How Are Porn And Performance Anxiety Related?

 Note: While everyone may experience the issues mentioned in this article, please note that as part of BetterHelp's initiative to respond to the APA Guidelines for Psychological Practice with Boys and Men (2018), this article focuses on how these topics affect men and boys.
 The article uses "men" to refer to anyone who identifies as a man.

-Pornography can be a sensitive subject, often brought up as the cause of insecurity, relationship conflict, or body image challenges.
-Some people have also suggested that porn might cause performance anxiety, potentially resulting in difficulty becoming aroused and climaxing during sexual activity.
-However, the statistics surrounding this topic may offer insight into whether this phenomenon occurs and how to cope with it.
+Pornography can be a sensitive subject, often referenced as a potential cause of insecurity, relationship conflict, or body image challenges.
+Some have suggested that porn might cause performance anxiety, potentially resulting in difficulty becoming aroused and climaxing during sexual activity.
+Facts and statistics about pornography use may offer insight into pornography’s potential impact on performance anxiety and helpful methods of addressing sexual concerns.

 Getty